koyuspace/fossil/README.md

 to make development easy, the run script calls the build.sh script and then runs whatever is at the output

 ## TODO:
--Implement a resource store, that can route requests to other protocol specific stores -Implement a way to download things
+- Implement a resource store, that can route requests to other protocol specific stores
+- Implement a way to download things
--Implement dynamic tabs (basically what you knnow from your web browser)
+- Implement dynamic tabs (basically what you knnow from your web browser)
+- Implement bookmarks
+- Find another way of making the font in the labels monospaced